oskardudycz/EventSourcing.NetCore/README.md

 # EventSourcing .NET

 Tutorial, practical samples and other resources about Event Sourcing in .NET.
+See also my similar repositories for [JVM](https://github.com/oskardudycz/EventSourcing.JVM) and [NodeJS](https://github.com/oskardudycz/EventSourcing.NodeJS).

 - [EventSourcing .NET](#eventsourcing-net)
   - [1.
 Event Sourcing](#1-event-sourcing)